‘Britain First bring nothing but disruption’, hate group told to stay out of loyalist areas

 The move comes as anti-immigration protests in the south continue to grow.

-Far right campaigner Tommy Robinson flew into Dublin lasr week ahead of Saturday’s Ireland For All an anti-immigration rally.
+Far right campaigner Tommy Robinson flew into Dublin last week ahead of Saturday’s Ireland For All an anti-immigration rally.

 Gardaí said they were maintaining a “watching brief’’ on the presence of the Islamaphobic protester.